Lavyadev/nicsiGPT-BillVerifier/README.md

     -   [ ] Work Orders
     -   [ ] Salary Proofs / Bank Statements (Anonymized where necessary to protect PII)

-> **Note:** The pre-trained Invoice model does not require this initial dataset, but its accuracy can be improved by fine-tuning on company-specific invoice layouts.

 ---